Nazi-themed Wagner opera in Germany sickens audience, withdrawn

 "Ten months ago I presented my concept and explained what I wanted to do.
 I ensured there was a lot of transparency during the rehearsals too.
 I am not a scandalous director," he said.

-In the bicentenary year of his birth, Wagner is still a controversial figure in Germany given his virulent anti-Semitism and the fact that he was Adolf Hitler's favorite composer.
+In the bicentenary year of his birth, Wagner is still a controversial figure in Germany given his virulent anti-Semitism and the fact that he was Adolf Hitler's favourite composer.

 Last year, a Russian opera singer pulled out of the opera festival at Bayreuth, which was founded by Wagner, over tattoos on his chest, one of which resembled the Nazi swastika.